lancejnelson/PH323/course_docs/schedule.md

 ## Day 6 (Wednesday September 25)

-   - Reading: Krane 7.3 (Review of Hydrogen Atom) and Sutton 2.1 ("A homonuclear diatomic molecule: the hydrogen molecule.")
+   - Reading: Sutton Chapter 2 section entitled "A homonuclear diatomic molecule: the hydrogen atom"

-   - Description: Time-development of hydrogen molecule.
-Analytical treatment.
+   - Description: Today we will step through the analytic solution to Schrodinger's equation for the diatomic molecule.
+Then we will solve the problem numerically and see that the solutions match.

-   - Class Time:  We will have some discussion about the math used in this section and then we will work on a numerical solution to this problem.
+   - Homework: [here][day_6_hw]